utf/utf.github.io/index.md

 ## Welcome

-Welcome to the research website of Alex Ganose.
-I'm currently a final year PhD candidate in Computational Chemistry at University College London.
+I'm a final year PhD student in Computational Chemistry at University College London.
+My research is focussed on the discovery and analysis of new and existing materials for energy applications.
+Currently, I'm particularly interested in photovoltaics and thermoelectrics.

+### Education

+ - EngD Molecular Modelling and Materials Science, UCL, *2015 – present*
+ - MRes.
+(Distinction) Molecular Modelling and Materials Science, UCL, *2014 – 2015*
+ - MSci.
+(Hons) Natural Sciences, UCL, *2010 – 2014*

+### Awards

+ - **2017** Best use of ARCHER (UK national supercomputer)
+ - **2015** Violet Horshall Prize, University College London